Medicine is used to treat some food allergies.

 For mild allergic reactions, people often try nonprescription medicines first.
 You can try prescription medicines if over-the-counter medicines fail to control allergy symptoms or if they cause drowsiness or other bothersome side effects.

 Medicines used to treat a severeallergic reaction include:

+- Epinephrine.
 Epinephrine is given as a shot.
 It acts quickly to relax the muscles that help you breathe.
 Sometimes more than one shot is needed if symptoms do not go away.
-Epinephrine is the medicine used to prevent anaphylaxis.
+Epinephrine is the medicine used to treat anaphylaxis.

 - Antihistamines.
 Antihistamines block the action of histamine during an allergic reaction and help improve symptoms such as itching and sneezing.

 - Corticosteroids.
 These medicines help reduce inflammation.